 But, can this be a good thing?
 For starters, one of the main reasons people want to take advantage of the Bitcoin price, is to increase their holdings.
 These are people who have earned Bitcoins, or who have bought them at a low price, and wanted to enhance their portfolio.
 More coins mean more profit, when the price does increase again.

 As the price is increasingly volatile, there can be opportunities to sell at a high price and buy back when the value decreases.
-Centralised exchange platforms can be used for this, and even peer to peer trading.
+Centralised exchange platforms can be used for this such as https://bitcoinsupreme.net/ which is a viral trading system that is tested by experts.
 The hardest part is predicting when the price will become volatile again.

 CFD trading with Bitcoin